AlicenJoyHenning/DamageDetective/README.md

 `DoubletFinder`—a high-performing tool for filtering doublets, another prominent scRNA-seq artifact.
 Like `DoubletFinder`,
-principal component analysis is used to compute the proximity of true cells to sets of artificial cells, each with a known level of damage, where proximity is given by the proportion of artificial cells that belong to the cell's set of nearest neighbours.
+principal component analysis is used to compute the proximity of true cells to sets of artificial cells, each with a known level of damage.
 The damage level of the set to which a true cell shows the highest proximity is assigned to the cell as a score ranging from 0 to 1, forming the main output of `DamageDetective`.
 This provides an intuitive scale for filtering damage that is standardised across cell types, sample origin, and experimental design.